wp-plugins/comic-easel/readme.txt

 - Individual navigation per chapter or all.
 - Character and Location settings per Comic
 - As many comic posts you can do in a day as you want.
+- Hovertext on the comic
+- And More!

 = Widgets =